 If your fireplace is raised up in the wall, or the hearth inside is higher than the actual opening, or the side walls inside taper back at a dramatic angle...or say you have a lip of bricks that sticks out across the top of the opening, or rows of bricks on each side that project out further than the top...or...well, we could go on and on about the various ways a mason designs a fireplace.
-The bottom line is, every fireplace is different and needs to be looked at by an glass door expert before you order anything.
+The bottom line is, every fireplace is different and should to be looked at by a fireplace door expert before you order anything.
 So...again, we recommend that you send us some pictures and let us take it from there.
 We've seen so many thousands of fireplaces that it only takes us a second or two to identify the limitations of your fireplace and make our recommendations to you.

 In some cases we might ask you to fill out a Measuring Guide.
-However, in most cases, we will look a pictures of your fireplace and ask you for measurements that are taylored to your specific fireplace.
+However, in most cases, we will look a pictures of your fireplace and ask you for measurements that are tailored to your specific fireplace.
 Before we process any orders, we will ask for a final email confirmation of your measurements as we interpret them along with other specific details for your doors.
 Read more: How To Measure Your Fireplace For Glass Doors.

 Installing fireplace doors for the most part is a simple do-it-yourself project.
 The typical installation requires a hammer, screwdriver, and power drill with a masonry drill bit and possibly a metal drill bit.
 Here is a link to some videos about: Installing Fireplace Doors.